lignumsystem/lignum-tls/TASKS.md

 - [x] Implement kite leaf including XML read and write.
 - [x] Read in branch data to lignum tree - Risto
 - [x] Read in leaf data (without petioles) to lignum structure @Risto @Jari
-- [ ] Visual inspection that leaf/branch data is okay
+- [x] Visual inspection that leaf/branch data is okay
-  - [x] Kites not currently visible in WB, but triangles are.
-Find a way to visualise kite shape.
+  - [x] Kites and Triangle leaves visible in WB.
 - [x] Check orientation of corner points of leaves for petioles, i.e. are they clockwise or anti-clockwise?
       - Hannah: anti-clockwise